ProteusMRIgHIFU/BabelBrain/README.md

 # Version log
+- 0.2.9-b - Oct 11, 2023
+  - Small fix for Step 3 the AllCombinations file that was not saving correctly an index based on the combinations of DC, PRF and duration.
 - 0.2.9-a - Sep 21, 2023
   - Add fix for Apple Silicon systems with latest versions of MacOS.
 In some systems, occasional crashes were occurring.
 Fix was addressed at the underlying library at https://github.com/ProteusMRIgHIFU/py-metal-compute.
   - Address slow BHTE calculations in Step 3 in external AMD GPUs in Apple X64 system.
 Fix done in underlying library BabelViscoFDTD 1.0.1